FaithL3S5/blog-app/README.md

 ## Description

-Simple Blog with Users Management App utilizing Next JS, TypeScript, and Chakra UI.
+Simple Blog with Users Management App utilizing Next JS, TypeScript, Recoil, and Chakra UI.

 Also uses Material UI for the Pagination component.